There was more than one pair of Ruby Slippers in Dorothy's closet?

 The Ruby Slippers are icons of American history because they remind us of all this and more.
 We recall cherished memories of viewing the film with friends and family, sometimes at holidays, sometimes at birthdays, or while visiting grandparents who might have recalled seeing The Wizard of Oz in the theater years before.
 Whether you've seen the film recently or not, it's a fair bet that you remember the thrilling moment when the slippers magically appear on Dorothy's feet in Munchkinland, sparkling more vividly than any of the other fantastic scenery in the MGM musical.

 The slippers at this museum are among the most popular and most-requested objects on display at the Smithsonian, but many visitors are surprised to discover that this is not the only pair used in filming The Wizard of Oz.
 In fact, as many as six or even 10 pairs are believed to have been made for the production.
-Four pairs are known to still exist.
+Five pairs are known to still exist.
 I've enjoyed learning about the journey of each red pump because the stories highlight our love—as well as our occasional lapses of affection—for the shoes over the years and reveal the ephemeral nature of movie props and costumes.

 The pair from the contest